IMAST Abstract Submission *NEW DATES*

 55th Annual Meeting - September 9-12, 2020 - Phoenix, Arizona

 All abstract authors will be required to submit a Financial Disclosure Statement, an FDA Disclosure Form, an Attestation and Non-Exclusive Licensing Agreement during the online submission process.
-In the event that all authors on an abstract have not completed these required forms prior to the submission deadline of February 1, 2019 the abstract will NOT be reviewed or considered for inclusion in either the IMAST or Annual Meeting programs.
+In the event that all authors on an abstract have not completed these required forms prior to the submission deadline of November 1, 2019 for IMAST and February 1, 2020 for the Annual Meeting the abstract will NOT be reviewed or considered for inclusion in either the IMAST or Annual Meeting programs.
 No exceptions will be made.

 |Scientific Content||Abstract Categories|